zjxjwxk/zjxjwxk.github.io/content/posts/MQ/Kafka/Getting Started with Apache Kafka/2-Meet Kafka/index.md

 - Debezium also offers a connector that includes no-SQL Dos.
 - Presto connector that allows us to query Kafka using Presto queries.

-## Interaction with Kafka via the CLI
+## Demo: Interaction with Kafka via the CLI

 ### Run Kafka Containers